 mutual information (I): Shannon mutual information (total correlation, multi-information), Rényi mutual information, Tsallis mutual information, chi-square mutual information (squared-loss mutual information, mean square contingency), L2 mutual information, copula-based kernel dependency, kernel canonical correlation analysis, kernel generalized variance, multivariate version of Hoeffding's Phi, Hilbert-Schmidt independence criterion, distance covariance, distance correlation, Lancaster three-variable interaction.

-divergence (D): Kullback-Leibler divergence (relative entropy, I directed divergence), Rényi divergence, Tsallis divergence, Sharma-Mittal divergence, Pearson chi-square divergence (chi-square distance), Hellinger distance, L2 divergence, f-divergence (Csiszár-Morimoto divergence, Ali-Silvey distance), maximum mean discrepancy (kernel distance, current distance), energy distance (specifically the Cramer-Von Mises distance), Bhattacharyya distance, non-symmetric Bregman distance (Bregman divergence), symmetric Bregman distance, J-distance (symmetrised Kullback-Leibler divergence, J divergence), K divergence, L divergence, Jensen-Shannon divergence, Jensen-Rényi divergence, Jensen-Tsallis divergence.
+divergence (D): Kullback-Leibler divergence (relative entropy, I directed divergence), Rényi divergence, Tsallis divergence, Sharma-Mittal divergence, Pearson chi-square divergence (chi-square distance), Hellinger distance, L2 divergence, f-divergence (Csiszár-Morimoto divergence, Ali-Silvey distance), maximum mean discrepancy (kernel distance, current distance), energy distance (N-distance; specifically the Cramer-Von Mises distance), Bhattacharyya distance, non-symmetric Bregman distance (Bregman divergence), symmetric Bregman distance, J-distance (symmetrised Kullback-Leibler divergence, J divergence), K divergence, L divergence, Jensen-Shannon divergence, Jensen-Rényi divergence, Jensen-Tsallis divergence.

 association measures (A): multivariate extensions of Spearman's rho (Spearman's rank correlation coefficient, grade correlation coefficient), multivariate conditional version of Spearman's rho, lower and upper tail dependence via conditional Spearman's rho.